Well, we made it through the second week! Things are steadily progressing.

 And I am.
 She did great.
 She was so thoughtful to take up my skin a little, to think of putting the mesh underneath my muscles instead of on top.
 She really went the extra mile to make sure I was going to look as normal as possible once it was all said and done.

 She told me I should be back to exercising, walking, soon and don’t try yoga or Pilates until six weeks.
-This girl, she is a regular comedian!
+This surgeon, she is a regular comedian!

 We made another appointment for a month down the road and that was that.
 Not too bad.